thataustin/website/_posts/2011-10-22-javascript_function_forms.md

 console.log(say_hello.length); //logs 0
 {% endhighlight %}

-So creating a function this way actually creates an attribute on the say_hello variable called "name" (sidenote: the length attribute is actually the number of arguments called for by the function signature).
-Now I'll show you a difference between the two function forms:
+Creating a function this way actually creates attributes for the say_hello variable called "name" and "length" (sidenote: the length attribute is actually the number of arguments called for by the function signature).
+Now, let's look at how variable assignment works:

 {% highlight js+smarty linenos %}
 var say_hello = function() { alert('hello'); }